-On 31 March 2014, Guangzhou YBDS entered into a strategic cooperation agreement with BesTV to collaborate on exploring and developing new media technology and contents on IPTV, mobile television, internet television, mobile internet, multimedia stage design and production, and digital media platform research and development, offering such products and services through smart phones, PCs, television, and iPads (collectively, the "4 Screens").
+On 31 March 2014, Guangzhou YBDS entered into a strategic cooperation agreement with BesTV to collaborate on exploring and developing new media technology and contents on IPTV, mobile television, internet television, mobile internet, multimedia stage design and production, and digital media platform research and development, offering such products and services through the 4 Screens.

-BesTV is a new media corporation controlled by Radio and Television Shanghai and Shanghai Media Group whose shares are listed on The Shanghai Stock Exchange (stock code: 600637).
+BesTV is a new media corporation controlled by Radio and Television Shanghai and Shanghai Media Group, and its shares are listed on The Shanghai Stock Exchange (stock code: 600637).
 Its business scope includes research, exploration, design, construction, management, maintaining entire network systems, interactive media application platform, and provision of network-related software and hardware in the field of technology development, technical consulting, technology transfer, technical services, network video production and operations, messaging, network equipment design, leasing, and sales and service.
-As at the year ended 2012, BesTV had over 16 million IPTV subscribers.
+As at 31 December 2014, BesTV had over 20 million IPTV subscribers.